KunoichiZ/3OT-NTR-Plugin/README.md

 * 3.000 Fish
 * Freeze Time
 * Hour Control (Y + UP = +1, Y + DOWN = -1, Y + RIGHT = +3, Y + LEFT = -3)
+* Max Upgraded Tools
+* All Farm Circles x99
+* All Your Farm Circles x99
+* All Farm Circles x1
+* All Your Farm Circles x1

 Just some notes to be aware of on the Modify House cheats:
 * Shack/Default house exterior keeps the Shack/Default interior, no matter which interior you choose.